SaltaIT/eyp-apache/README.md

 Optional:

 * **eyp/logrotate**: To be able to purge package's logrotate configuration files you need version 0.1.21 or greater
+* **eyp/purgefiles**: To be able to configure cronjobs to purge apache logs you need version 0.1.4 of greater

 ### Beginning with apache